robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 The root cause of my discontent with our current streaming code is that our `update_stats` function is buried deep inside our code that parses log lines.
 This troubles me because if we wanted to reuse our log-parsing code to parse a different log file and perform a different action on each message (for example, write it to a message database), we would have to go inside our log-parsing code and conduct invasive surgery.
 By contrast, to make a similar update to our batch code we would just have to write a new `write_to_db` function and swap it in for our `calculate_stats` function, leaving our log-parsing code entirely untouched.

-Some plausible but unsatisfactory solutions to this problem might include:
+Some plausible but unsatisfactory solutions to this problem include:

 * Having two almost-duplicate copies of the same function, called (for example) `parse_log_file_and_calculate_stats` and `parse_log_file_and_copy_to_database`.
 However, copy-pasting code is always a shame, and it's particularly unfortunate that we'll have to make a new function for every single new processing action that we may want to perform in the future too.
 * A slightly better alternative would be to pull our log-parsing code into a function called (say) `parse_log_file`, and to pass a string into `parse_log_file` that describes the processing action that we want to perform.
 Inside `parse_log_file` we would use a long if-statement to match the string to a function.
 For example: